xcart/xcart-docs/_pages/kb_en/shipping/index.md

 * _Your shipping rates and methods_

   Will you offer free or flat-rate shipping to absorb some or all of the cost or will you pass the full cost of shipping on to your customers?
 If the later, will you use real-time shipping carriers like UPS, CanadaPost, DHL or whatever or will you use custom shiping rates, that you can control yourself?

+  {% note info %}
+  For unregistered customers, shipping rates in X-Cart are displayed at checkout in the very same order they are sorted on the shipping settings page in the admin area (**Store setup** -> **Shipping**), i.e. first comes the first active shipping method from the settings page, next come all the rest active shipping methods as they are.
+  For registered customers, first comes the shipping method used for the previous order.
+The rest of the shipping methods are displayed according to the order of the active shipping methods in the admin area.
+  {% endnote %}

 * _Product weights_